-6.4 Responding to Suspicions or Allegations of Child Abuse/ Inappropriate Behaviour
+6.4 Responding to Suspicions or Allegations of Abuse/ Inappropriate Behaviour

-Listening to the child or young person
+Listening to the individual

-- React calmly so as not to frighten the child or young person. - Tell the child or young person that they are not to blame and that it was right to tell. - Take what the child or young person says seriously, recognising the difficulties inherent in interpreting what a child or young person, with learning or communication difficulties, and/or differences in language, says.
+- React calmly so as not to frighten the individual. - Take what the person says seriously, recognising the difficulties inherent in interpreting what a person, with learning or communication difficulties, and/or differences in language, says.
 Do not probe.
-Do not lead. - Keep questions to an absolute minimum necessary to ensure a clear and accurate understanding of what has been said. - Always re-assure the child or young person, but do not make promises of confidentiality, which might not be feasible in the light of subsequent developments. - Make a full record of what has been said, heard and/or seen as soon as possible, as outlined below in paragraph 6.5.
+Do not lead. - Keep questions to an absolute minimum necessary to ensure a clear and accurate understanding of what has been said. - Always re-assure the person, but do not make promises of confidentiality, which might not be feasible in the light of subsequent developments. - Make a full record of what has been said, heard and/or seen as soon as possible, as outlined below in paragraph 6.5.

-6.5 Recording Suspicions or Allegations of Child Abuse/ Inappropriate
+6.5 Recording Suspicions or Allegations of Abuse/ Inappropriate Behaviour

-Behaviour